Thank you Chasity Tarantino for reading my book and this very poignant, lovely review. I hope your mother is now doing well.

 An amazing read and I recommend it to everyone; you might want to get yourself a box of tissues to go with it though.

-I really enjoyed this book, November 13, 2014
+5.0 out of 5 stars I really enjoyed this book, November 13, 2014

 This review is from: His Name was Ben (Kindle Edition)